Transfer Point Design: Material State Control

 Integrity Preserved Through Interface Intent

-Plants that treat transfer point design as a governance variable preserve interpretability of material behavior.
+Plants that treat transfer point design as a governance variable preserve interpretability of material behavior, reinforcing transfer point design in material handling.
 Interfaces express intent explicitly, not accidentally.
 Where geometry encodes unexamined assumptions, material advances under silent authorization until exposure becomes structural.
 Control is therefore preserved not by downstream correction, but by deliberate authority embedded at every junction.

 ConectNext | Structured Industrial Expansion into Latin America